Insider Tips From Local Experts

 Allen Street

 Allen Street was the center of activity in Tombstone during its heyday.
 This is where people gathered after long days in the mines and where outlaws rode into town when they were on the run.
-The storefronts are still mostly original and each saloon and shop has its own history that’s worth exploring.
+Today, Allen Street is home to shops, galleries, wine tasting rooms and more.
+The storefronts are still mostly original and each establishment has its own history that’s worth exploring.

 Boothill Cemetery